postgresml/postgresml/pgml-docs/docs/user_guides/training/overview.md

 # Training

 The training function is at the heart of PostgresML.
-It's a powerful single call that can handle the different objectives of training depending on the arguments passed.
+It's a powerful single call that can handle the different tasks of training depending on the arguments passed.

 ## API
 Most parameters are optional other than the `project_name` which is a simple human readable identifier to organize your work.